oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/GF-Jenkins.md

-# Provisioning Instances/OKE/SDDC/Database on OCI via Jenkins
+# Provisioning of Instances/OKE/SDDC/Database on OCI via Jenkins

 To provision OCI resources which require input ssh keys and source image details, update variables_\<region\>.tf file using CLI.